 PPPT component characteristics

 Pooled, pathogen-reduced platelets are manufactured from seven donor (male or female) buffy coats, which are pooled together to create an individual double-dose unit that is then divided into two separate units.
 In contrast, current untreated pooled platelet in plasma units at Canadian Blood Services are created with buffy coats from up to three individual female donors and at least one male donor, resuspending the platelets in the male plasma.
 While PPPT are derived from more donors (seven donors) than untreated pooled platelets (four donors), the total volume of plasma in a unit of PPPT is less than the total volume of plasma in a unit of untreated pooled platelets.
 This is because the PPPT product is pooled in PAS-E rather than male plasma (PAS-E:plasma ratio is approximately 60%:40%).
 See Table 2 for summary of product characteristics.
-Note the differences in volume, mean platelet count, and platelet yield of PPPT compared to the untreated pooled platelet component.
+Note the lower platelet yield, and differences in volume and mean platelet count, of PPPT compared to the untreated pooled platelet component.

 The residual white blood cell count post-filtration in a double-dose unit of PPPT is 0.04±0.06 x 106 cells/unit, which is comparable with the residual white blood cell count post-filtration in untreated pooled platelets in plasma (0.04±0.09 x 106 cells/unit).
 Additionally, the few residual white blood cells in PPPT are inactivated by amotosalen and UVA light.